-Tyson argues that he is gainfully employed because he has a monthly income of \$3,866.51, which includes prior adoption support of \$1600 per month, rental income and dividends, and he contends that the funds are sufficient funds to support him without requiring him to work.
-He also argues he is a stay at home dad.
-Thus, he argues, the ALJ's finding that he was voluntarily unemployed is not supported, and the ALJ erred by imputing his historical earnings to set his child support obligation.
-We hold that the ALJ's findings are supported by substantial evidence and the ALJ properly applied RCW former 26.19.071(6)(b) to impute Tyson's historical earnings to set his child support obligation; thus, the ALJ did not err.
+Tyson argues that he is gainfully employed because he has a monthly income of \$3,866.51, which includes prior adoption support of \$1,600 per month, rental income and dividends which funds are sufficient funds to provide for himself and BT without requiring him to work.
+He also argues that he is a stay-at-home dad.
+Thus, he argues that the ALJ's finding that he was voluntarily unemployed is not supported, and the ALJ erred by imputing Tyson's historical earnings to set child support.
+We hold that the ALJ's findings are supported by substantial evidence and the ALJ properly applied former RCW 26.19.071(6)(b) to impute Tyson's historical earnings to set his child support obligation; thus, the ALJ did not err.